marianasrv/infovis/README.md

 ## 👩‍💻 d3

 </a>

 This project is powered by [d3.js](https://d3js.org), a JavaScript library.

-For help getting started with d3,check
+For help getting started with d3, check
 [online documentation](https://github.com/d3/d3/wiki), which offers tutorials, samples and a full API reference.